China–United States relations: Obama administration (2009–2017)

-The Strategic Economic Dialogue initiated by then-US President Bush and Hu and led by US Treasury Secretary Henry Paulson and Chinese Vice Premier Wu Yi in 2006 was broadened by the Obama administration.
-Now called the U.S.–China Strategic and Economic Dialogue, it was then led by US Secretary of State Hillary Clinton and US Secretary of the Treasury Timothy Geithner for the United States and Vice Premier Wang Qishan and Chinese State Councilor Dai Bingguo for China.
+The Strategic Economic Dialogue initiated by then-US President Bush and Hu and led by U.S. Treasury Secretary Henry Paulson and Chinese Vice Premier Wu Yi in 2006 was broadened by the Obama administration into the U.S.–China Strategic and Economic Dialogue.
+It was then led by U.S. Secretary of State Hillary Clinton and U.S. Secretary of the Treasury Timothy Geithner for the United States and Vice Premier Wang Qishan and Chinese State Councilor Dai Bingguo for China.
 The focus of the first set of meetings in July 2009 was in response to the economic crisis, finding ways to cooperate to stem global warming and addressing issues such as the proliferation of nuclear weapons and humanitarian crises.

 Obama visited China on 15–18 November 2009 to discuss economic worries, concerns over nuclear weapon proliferation, and the need for action against climate change.

-In January 2010, the US proposed a $6.4 billion arms sale to the Republic of China (Taiwan).
-In response, the PRC threatened to impose sanctions on US companies supplying arms to Taiwan and suspend cooperation on certain regional and international issues.
+In January 2010, the U.S. proposed a $6.4 billion arms sale to the Republic of China (Taiwan).
+In response, the PRC threatened to impose sanctions on U.S. companies supplying arms to Taiwan and suspend cooperation on certain regional and international issues.

 On 19 February 2010, Obama met with the Dalai Lama, accused by China of "fomenting unrest in Tibet."
-After the meeting, China summoned the US ambassador to China, Jon Huntsman, but Time has described the Chinese reaction as "muted", speculating that it could be because "the meeting came during the Chinese New Year... when most officials are on leave".
+After the meeting, China summoned the U.S. ambassador to China, Jon Huntsman, but Time has described the Chinese reaction as "muted", speculating that it could be because "the meeting came during the Chinese New Year... when most officials are on leave".
 Some activists criticized Obama for the relatively low profile of the visit.

-In 2012, the PRC criticized Obama's new defense strategy, which it said was aimed at isolating China in the East Asian region.
-Obama is looking to increase US military influence in the area with a rotating presence of forces in friendly countries.
+In 2012, the PRC criticized Obama's new defense strategy, which it said was aimed at isolating China in East Asia.
+Obama is looking to increase U.S. military influence in the area with a rotating presence of forces in friendly countries.

 In March 2012, China suddenly began cutting back its purchases of oil from Iran, which along with some signs on sensitive security issues like Syria and North Korea, showed some coordination with the Obama administration.

-In March 2013, the US and China agreed to impose stricter sanctions on North Korea for conducting nuclear tests, which sets the stage for UN Security Council vote.
-Such accord might signal a new level of cooperation between the US and China.
+In March 2013, the U.S. and China agreed to impose stricter sanctions on North Korea for conducting nuclear tests, which sets the stage for UN Security Council vote.
+Such accord might signal a new level of cooperation between the U.S. and China.